 Companies are increasingly making the decision to move their IT real estate and workloads from their in-house computer rooms to an outsourced colocation centre, and with good reason!
 By doing this, they can reduce capital and operating costs whilst benefiting from a secure, controlled and resilient environment for their data and equipment.
 So far, so simple…

 But having made the decision to colocate there are many factors to take into account when choosing a colocation datacentre – accreditations, security, levels of service, to name a few – but what about location?
-We argue that the location of your chosen data centre should be a fundamental factor in your decision-making, and here’s why …
+We argue that data centre locations should be a fundamental factor in your decision-making, and here’s why …

 Companies are increasingly outgrowing their on-site IT facilities due to ever-expanding data volumes and the need for archiving, more vigilant back-ups and more hard-drive real estate to accommodate newer and more sophisticated software and operating systems.
 In answer to this, data centres numbers are growing.
 But whilst one data centre may look much like another, what goes on behind closed doors can vary significantly.